The Fraser Institute is Deliberately Misleading Canadians About the Way Our Country Works. Voters Deserve Better.

 The private sector in Canada generally pays people at the bottom less than public

-This chart is deceptive, notably because it combines all federal and provincial debt - that way you would see that about $450 billion of the federal debt was added by the Conservatives under Stephen Harper, after the Global Financial Crisis.
+This chart is deceptive, notably because it combines all federal and provincial debt, and therefore conceals the colossal surge in federal debt added by the Conservatives under Stephen Harper, after the Global Financial Crisis.

-What it doesn’t show was an unexpected effect of the federal spending under Trudeau - which was that provinces started to balance their books or run surpluses, which Conservative Premiers used as an opportunity to cut taxes instead of improving services.
+Conservative Premiers used this revenue windfall as an opportunity to once again engage cut taxes, instead of using the money to invest in services.
 A huge part of the reason for debt and deficits is that tax rates are much lower than they once were.
 Premiers who were on the way to a balanced budget or surplus chose to keep cutting taxes and keep borrowing.
 This is true in most provinces, including NDP-governed provinces.

 I’ll answer 13 and 14 together.